 Nick has also assisted in a number of computer forensic investigations.
 These investigations have included the examination of unallocated hard drive clusters for evidence of spoliation, research into Windows time logs and system clock synchronization protocols, and extraction of smartphone data logs for evidence of executive misconduct.

 In addition to his client work, Nick also serves as DisputeSoft’s Director of Software Development.
 In this role, Nick actively applies industry standard techniques for the design and development of internal software tools using Agile development methodologies.
+Most recently, Nick led the effort to develop DisputeSoft’s proprietary static code analysis tool, Code Examiner, which is capable of comparing and analyzing millions of lines of source code.

 Prior to joining DisputeSoft, Nick held a position on the legislative staff of a Member of the U.S House of Representatives and handled a legislative portfolio including science and technology, telecommunications, intellectual property, and cyber security.
 In addition to his legislative experience, Nick has worked on the staff of several Congressional campaigns where he was the system administrator of campaign IT infrastructure and computer security.